EricWardner/ECE382_Lab08/README.md

 If I were to change anythin about my design I would probably edit my motor library to have a turn function that actualy turned the robot in a curve rather than just rotated it in place.
 I think this would have sped up my time and helped with the sharp turn in bonus functionality.

+Documentation: Dr. Coulston helped me debugg my code and suggested the moving average.
+Kevin Cooper and Bll Parks gave me ideas on how to optimize my libraries